antoniotino/SudokuGame/README.md

 * choose_difficulty(String difficulty)
     * This method allows you to set the difficulty of sudoku
 * HashMap<String, String> active_room()
     * This method allows to view the active rooms (matches in progress)
+* nome
+    * This method allows you to help the user (max 3)
 * Other features will be added soon...

 ## Solution